totem-tech/Faucet/ReadMe.md

 ## Medium Term
-The long-term plan is that this development will be enhanced to distribute funds following a payment of cryptocurency by monitoring other blockchains for incoming payments to deterministic addresses communicated to the requesting client via the chat service, and could integrate other client specific requests.
+The medium-term plan is that this development will be enhanced to distribute funds following a payment of cryptocurency by monitoring other blockchains for incoming payments to deterministic addresses communicated to the requesting client via the chat service, and could integrate other client specific requests.